Redshift Effects in Particle Production from Kerr Primordial Black Holes: Determination of

 Unsurprisingly, our results which do not account for the redshift of the evaporation products during the evaporation process, match the results of {\em Paper A} and {\em Paper B} relatively well.
 This is easy to understand: the production of gravitons via PBH evaporation is enhanced for larger PBH spin.
 However, as we have seen in \secref{sec:KerrPBH}, the spin of a Kerr PBH is depleted by evaporation much faster than its mass.
 Gravitons, which are thus produced copiously at the beginning of the evaporation, behave like radiation, while the mass energy of the remaining PBHs behaves like matter until PBHs fully evaporate mostly into SM particles.
 In the case of PBHs with large spin, the time difference between the production of gravitons and SM particles is large.
 In that case the energy density of gravitons redshifts significantly until the final production of SM particles during which the production of gravitons is negligible.
 This has the effect of depleting the value of $\rho_{\rm DR}(T_{\rm EV})$ used in Eq.~\eqref{eq:Neffg}, which, in turn, explains the large suppression of $\Delta N_{\rm eff}$ that we obtain for non-zero PBH spins.
 This redshift effect can only be captured by solving both the mass and spin loss rate of the PBHs while simultaneously tracking in time the evolution of the Universe.
 We note that our results and those of {\em Papers A} and {\em Papers B} all exhibit the characteristic bump at $M_{\rm{in}}=8\times 10^{7}\,$g (corresponding to a reheating temperature of $\sim\,100$ MeV), which manifests from the fact that the number of degrees of freedom is sensitive to the QCD equation of state.

-In Fig.~\ref{fig:DNeff} we also show the current and future predicted sensitivities to $\Delta N_{\rm eff}$ by the CMB-HD experiments on $\Delta N_{\rm eff} \gtrsim 0.027$ at the $2\sigma$ C.L.~\cite{CMB-HD:2022bsz}.
-For a review of the sensitivities of other cosmic surveys including CORE \cite{CORE:2016npo}, DESI \cite{DESI:2016fyo} and EUCLID \cite{EUCLID:2011zbd} see Ref.~\cite{Lattanzi:2017ubx}.
-We observe that including the effect of redshift bears a pessimistic result for current or future experiments.
-Nonetheless, it is essential to realize that current CMB results are not close to constraining early maximally spinning PBH populations through the emission of gravitons.
+In Fig.~\ref{fig:DNeff}, we show some current and future predicted sensitivities to $\Delta N_{\rm eff}$ by three relevant CMB surveys: the two current constraints are taken from the Planck Collaboration \cite{Planck:2018vyg} and are denoted as CMB$^1$ (TT + low E, conservative) and CMB$^2$ (TT,TE,EE + low E, more stringent).
+The future CMB survey, CMB-HD.~\cite{CMB-HD:2022bsz}, shows an order of magnitude improvement in sensitivity to $\Delta N_{\rm eff}$ at the $2\sigma$ C.L.